microsoft/DPSDA/doc/source/getting_started/installation.rst

     conda install -y -c pytorch -c nvidia faiss-gpu=1.8.0

-*Note faiss_ should be installed before following the PIP install instructions above (to avoid numpy versioning issues).
+**Note:** faiss_ should be installed *before* following the PIP install instructions above (to avoid numpy versioning issues).
 Please check out the faiss_ website for the latest information on how to install the faiss_ package.

 ..
     Docker